minorua/Qgis2threejs/docs/source/Plugins.rst

    List of Optional Features:
    * [GSI Elevation Tile Provider](#gsielevtile)-->

-To enable this feature, you need to go to the settings dialog and check the feature.
+To use this feature, you need to go to the settings dialog and activate the feature.

 GSI Elevation Tile Provider (DEM Provider)